We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A lotion is a moisturizer with high water content and low oil content.
 Lotions need to be reapplied frequently.
 Some companies formulate lotions specifically for eczema, so there are plenty of options.

 - one of the most popular moisturizing products

 - difficult to narrow down with so many options

-- need to be reapplied frequently
+- needs to be reapplied frequently

 Ointments have the highest oil content.
 Some people find ointments too greasy.
-However, since they have a high oil content, they don’t need to be applied as frequently.
+However, since they have high oil content, they don’t need to be applied as frequently.
 Ointments for eczema can be either prescription strength or over the counter.

 - can feel greasy once applied

 A cream is a moisturizer that generally falls between a lotion and ointment in terms of thickness and hydration.
 This makes creams a great choice for people with and without eczema.